 Developing children's speech recognition systems for new languages presents a challenging problem due to lack of data resources.
 In this paper, we ported the SONIC LVSR system from English to Italian and have begun to consider the problem of optimization of the speech recognition system for Italian children's speech.
-The acoustic models developed were successfully integrated into the Colorado Literacy Tutor software [1] and used to enable reading tracking in Italian for children's interactive books [11] such as those depicted in Figure 1.

 While initial corpora are available for Italian children's speech research, there exist many languages which completely lack children's speech corpora.
 We propose that learning statistical mappings between the adult and child acoustic space using existing adult/children corpora may provide a future direction for generating children's models for such data deficient languages.
-In a future study we will consider a formal assessment of the Italian Literacy Tutor and will consider advanced methods for generating children's acoustic models using this work to provide a baseline for comparison.